cardillan/mindcode/doc/syntax/SYNTAX.markdown

 `$"A formattable string literal."`

-Double quotes aren't supported in formattable string literal, even if they're escaped.
 Concatenation of strings with the formattable string literal is supported through the string interpolation:

 ```
 const FORMAT = $"$ITEM_COAL coal: ${vault1.@coal}";